clickityKlein/Disaster-Response/README.md

 ## Project Motivation
 In the midst of an emergency, such as a natural disaster, thousands of messages are being sent.
-It's important to be able to categorize these messages to optimize efforts.
+It's important to be able to categorize these messages to optimize efforts and resources.

 By utilizing natural language processing in a pipeline, a model was built to do just this.